Sister Defends Brian Laundrie: His Fights With Gabby Petito Weren’t Anything Unusual

 Brian Laundrie’s sister said it wasn’t uncommon for her brother and his fiancée, Gabby Petito, to fight and then take a break from each other—shedding new light on their relationship weeks after Petito didn’t return from a cross-country trip the couple had taken together.

-“It was typical of both of them, whenever they would fight, they would take a little break and come back and be fine—because that’s what you do in a couple,” Cassie Laundrie said during an ABC News interview that aired Friday.
+“It was typical of both of them, whenever they would fight, they would take a little break and come back and be fine—because that’s what you do in a couple,” Cassie Laundrie said during an ABC News interview that aired Friday on “Good Morning America.”

 Petitio, 22, was reported missing by her parents on Sept.
 11, after they learned she didn’t come back to Florida with Laundrie after a cross-country van trip that the couple had documented on YouTube and other social media.
 Her mom, Nichole Schmidt, has said she last received a text from Petito’s phone on Aug.
 30.